Dedicated To Defending Clients Against Misdemeanors

 Although misdemeanor charges carry lighter penalties than felonies, there is no such thing as a minor criminal conviction.
 Ideally, you want to avoid any type of criminal record when at all possible.
-If you have been charged with a crime, contact Kalled Law Offices, PLLC, for a competent New Hampshire misdemeanors lawyer.
-With over four decades of collective experience, our firm has successfully represented countless clients with a variety of misdemeanor charges.
-We are knowledgeable in trial-tested defense strategies to help you obtain the results that you want.
+If you have been charged with a crime, contact Kalled Law Offices, PLLC, for a diligent New Hampshire misdemeanors lawyer.
+With over five decades of collective experience, our attorneys have successfully represented countless clients with a variety of misdemeanor charges.
+They are knowledgeable in trial-tested defense strategies that can help you obtain the results that you want.

 We can discuss your case as soon as you contact our firm at 603-945-7259!

 Classifications Of Misdemeanor Crimes In New Hampshire

 Misdemeanors are often classified into levels, or degrees, denoting the seriousness of the offense.
 In New Hampshire, misdemeanors are classified as Class A or Class B misdemeanors.
 This can influence the penalty for conviction, resulting in lesser or more serious punishment for a specific crime.
-When you come to our firm, our New Hampshire misdemeanors attorney can advise you about the specifics of your case and recommend the best legal strategy in your situation.
+When you come to our firm, our attorneys can advise you about the specifics of your case and recommend the best legal strategy for your situation.

 Certain factors that can turn your misdemeanor into a felony crime include: